collective/collective.configviews/README.txt

 This component is responsible to return settings.
 It has been implemented in different adapters

-Provider (no named adapter): this provider force the use of the 'default.zope.interface' provider and aggregate all providers specified in the view throw the settings_provider attributes.
+Provider (no named adapter): this provider load default values from the interface fields defaults values and it let other providers override values.
+It is an aggregation of all providers specified in the view throw the settings_providers attribute.
 Warning: The order is important, each settings are taken from the last provider which provide it.

-'default.zope.interface': this provider return default values of each field of the settings schema

 'site.plone.app.registry': this provider return values from plone.app.registry (you have to register your settings_schema as records in registry.xml)